flappysquirrel/fluentfox/README.md

 Microsoft edge (chromium) is getting fluent design.
 Soon edge (chromium) will look like edge (legacy)(with rounded corners)

 Works on Windows 11 as well!

+## Clues
+These are the reasons for the new projects guess what names I'll give them.
+ Rounded corners
+ Wibdows 11
+ Edge(Chromium)

 ## Credits